Sweety Nanna Jodi

-Sweety Nanna Jodi is a 2013 Indian Kannada romance film directed by Vijayalakshmi Singh and produced by Radhika herself under her home banner Shamika Enterprises.
+Sweety Nanna Jodi is a 2013 Indian Kannada romance film directed by Vijayalakshmi Singh and produced by Radhika Kumaraswamy under her home banner Shamika Enterprises.
 The film stars Auditya and Radhika in the lead roles.
-It marks Radhika's comeback to films after a 5-year hiatus.
+It marks Radhika's comeback to films after a 5-year hiatus, partly to spend more time with her young daughter.

 Plot

 This film is about a corporate love between the main characters.